 In auctions where the “Seller Arranges Shipping,” you will pay the final bid price along with the additional shipping cost on the auction underneath the bidding field.
 The seller will make all of the arrangements for you.
 In Seller Arranges Shipping auctions, the order total will always include the shipping cost.

 There are three common types of shipping practices retailers use that come along with seller-arranged shipping; let’s break them down:

-- Free Shipping- Is just like it sounds and you are likely familiar with already.
-Free shipping is more readily offered on our B-Stock Supply marketplace.
+Is just like it sounds and you are likely familiar with it already.
+Free shipping can be found more on our B-Stock Supply marketplace.
 However, you will find that only a small handful of our private marketplace retailers (ex.
 Walmart and Costco) offer this option to buyers on the B-Stock platform.

-- Binding Shipping- This option is the most frequently offered shipping method by retailers on the B-Stock platform.
+This option is the most frequently used shipping method by retailers on the B-Stock platform.
 With binding shipping, the cost will vary depending on a few different variables including zip code, weight, density, number of pallets, how many pallet spaces will be used during transport, and a few other factors.
 Here’s an example of how it would look on your screen:

 **Pro-tip!
 If you are a buyer with multiple locations (addresses) you have the ability to switch addresses in the bid field in order to find the cheapest delivery location.
 The system will automatically update according to zip code and show you the different shipping prices in real-time.

 If you win multiple auctions from the same seller and wish to combine the shipping, you will need to first pay for each order in full.
 Once paid, you will be given contact information to coordinate the shipping of your order.
 At this time, you can ask about combining shipments.
-See an example of Costco’s consolidated shipping here.
+Check out an example of Costco’s consolidated shipping.
 If the seller agrees and provides a new shipping price, the difference will be refunded in the form of a B-Stock credit and applied to your account.